limianwang/osmos-lite/docs/schemas.md

 ## Configurators

-Configurators are called when a new document is instantiated (either directly or by loading data from a backing store), and can be used to alter the field's metadata in whatever way is appropriate.
+Configurators are called when a new field is instantiated (typically by creating a new schema), and can be used to alter the field's metadata in whatever way is appropriate.
 Osmos comes with a number of built-in configurators (found in the `lib/schema/configurators` directory), such as:

 - `Osmos.Schema.configurators.primaryKey` indicates that a field is the primary key of a document
 - `Osmos.Schema.configurators.optional` indicates that the field is optional